CAUL Member Prospectus

 - Statistics Community

-The CAUL Newsletter keeps members informed of the activities of CAUL as well as those of other sector-related organisations including a wide range of professional development and other events on offer.
-The Newsletter also plays a key role in promoting CAUL and its work more generally, with an open subscriber base.
+The CAUL Newsletter keeps members informed of the strategic activities of CAUL as well as those of other sector-related organisations including a wide range of professional development and other events.
+The monthly Newsletter plays a key role in promoting CAUL and its work more generally, with an open subscriber base.
+Jobs in the academic library sector are also promoted here.

 CAUL reviews its strategic priorities and goals annually and determines strategic themes and associated programs with appropriate initiatives and projects to achieve the goals.

-The aim of the strategic programs is to advance solutions for critical challenges facing university libraries.
+The aim of the strategic programs is to advance solutions for critical challenges facing university libraries as articulated in the CAUL Strategy 2023 - 2025 (pdf).

 D. Engagement, Advocacy and Public policy outcomes